falo2k/ProtonPack/README.md

 [Switch](https://github.com/avandalen/avdweb_Switch) - Primarily used for the debouncing and callback features for switches.
 Detects events for pressing, holding, and releasing.

 ### Pack Operation
 Once power is on to both boards, they will start up in the state determined by the current switch positions, so you can switch straight into music mode if you want.
+If the pack is booted without a wand connected, it will enter bluetooth mode after 5 seconds.

 **Act Switch on Left Box**
 - This toggles the pack power for both movie and music mode.